Programs for Schools

 Your school group is welcome to enjoy a day at the Zoo anytime for a reduced rate.
 The ZooReach Scholarship provides a discount off the already-discounted school/youth group rate.
 When you make a reservation, you will be quoted a per-person rate (including chaperones, teachers and/or parents) for a minimum group size of at least 15.

 Discounted rate is available for multiple trips, different teachers or classes.
+The form is available here.

 Each qualifying ZooReach School is also eligible to receive the following programs for their school each year until funds are exhausted.
 ZooReach Scholarships are available in September beginning the Tuesday after Labor Day.